Abelianization and fixed point properties of units in integral group rings: Fixed point properties, exceptional components and cut groups

 For a finite group $G$ the rational group algebra $\Q G$ is semisimple and thus has a Wedderburn-Artin decomposition $\Q G \cong \prod_{i=1}^m \Ma_{n_i}(D_i)$, where all the $D_i$ are rational division algebras.
 If $\O_i$ is an order in $D_i$, then $\Z G$ and $\prod_{i=1}^m \Ma_{n_i}(\O_i)$ are both orders in $\Q G$ and $\ZZ(\Z G)$ and $\prod_{i=1}^m \ZZ(\Ma_{n_i}(\O_i)) \cong \prod_{i=1}^m \ZZ(\O_i)$ are orders in $\ZZ(\Q G)$.
 Hence \Cref{order zijn commensurable} implies the following fact that we will use in the sequel without further reference: $G$ is a cut group if and only if all the centres $\ZZ(\O_i)$ have a finite unit group, that is, $\ZZ(D_i)$ is the field of rational numbers or an imaginary quadratic extension of $\Q$ (cf.\ \Cref{When is unit group order finite}).

 It would be particularly interesting whether equality holds in \Cref{(FA) implies cut}.
 By \cite[Lemma 9.5.6]{EricAngel1} for two orders $\mathcal{O}_1, \mathcal{O}_2$ in a finite dimensional semisimple $\mathbb{Q}$-algebra $A$, $K_1(\O_1)$ and $K_1(\O_2)$ are commensurable.
-Furthermore, as stated above, $\mbox{rk}(\mathcal{U}(\mathcal{Z}(\O_1)))= \mbox{rk}(K_1(\O_1))$, and similarly for $\O_2$, and hence for orders ``having finite center'' is a property defined on commensurability classes.
+Furthermore, as stated above, $\rank_{\Z} (\mathcal{U}(\mathcal{Z}(\O_1)))= \rank_{\Z} (K_1(\O_1))$, and similarly for $\O_2$, and hence for orders ``having a center with finitely many units'' is a property defined on commensurability classes.
 In particular if equality in \Cref{(FA) implies cut} holds, one would also have a positive answer to the following question.

 \begin{question} Let $\mathcal{O}_1$ and $\mathcal{O}_2$ be two orders in a finite dimensional semisimple $\mathbb{Q}$-algebra.
 Is $\mathcal{U}(\mathcal{O}_1)^{ab}$ finite if and only if $\mathcal{U}(\mathcal{O}_2)^{ab}$ is finite? \end{question}